Paul-Surridge/Sample-Works/README.md

 **/Screenshots:**

+	Folder contains:

-	Folder contains screenshots of the x3 java/javaFX projects contained in the Projects folder and x7 Crestron/AMX projects completed at previous employer.
+	1. Java/JavaFX:		Screenshots of the x3 projects contained in the Projects folder
+	2. Crestron/AMX:	Screenshots of x7 Crestron/AMX projects completed at previous employer

 **/Research**

-	Folder contains a sample of my research built up during professional development period of key concepts, syntax and constructs of the following:
+	During period of professional development I collated key concepts, constructs and syntax into highly condensed and concise form serving both as a means of solidifying my own understanding but also as highly valuable reference material in the future:

 	/Java
 	____________________________________________________________________________________________________